joomcode/redispipe/README.md

 highly concurrent load both on client and on redis-server.

 Parallel benchmark for single redis has Redis CPU usage as a bottleneck for both `radix.v2` and `redigo` (ie Redis eats whole CPU core).
-But with redispipe Redis server consumes only 75% of a core despite it could serve 8 times more requests.
+But with redispipe, Redis server consumes only 75% of a core despite the fact that it could serve 8 times more requests.
 It clearly shows how usage of implicitly pipelined connector helps to get much more RPS from single Redis server.

 ### Cluster